albertoeks/aws-cloud-practitioner-notes/README.md

  - flexible, fully managed pub/sub messaging and mobile communications service
  - coordinates the delivery of messages to subscribing endpoints and clients
  - easy to setup, operate and send reliable communications
  - decouple and scale microservices, distributed systems and serverless applications

+#### Amazon CloudWatch

+Monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time

+ - collect and track metrics
+ - collect and monitor log files
+ - set alarms
+ - automatically react to changes